How to Set, Change, or Disable User Password in Linux

 How to Set User's Password Expired in Linux

 Next, with the help of the chage command, we can verify the user james’ password expiration.
-Finally, the chage command is used to view and change the user password expiry information.
+Finally, the chage command views and changes the user password expiry information.

 sudo chage -l james